Moraisgit/turtlebot_mcl/README.md

     <img src="./repo-images/rviz_change.png" alt="drawing" width="800"/>
 </p>

-Then save the Rviz configuration with "File"->"Save Config As" and ovewrite the file `turtlebot3_gazebo_model.rviz`.
+Then save the Rviz configuration with "File"->"Save Config As" and overwrite the file `turtlebot3_gazebo_model.rviz`.

 To start seeing a map being built, play a dataset with the following command.
-Change `datasets` and `<rosbag_file_name>` according to where you have the datasets stored and the name of the files you have.
+Change `datasets` and `<rosbag_file_name>` according to where you have the datasets stored and the name of the file you intend to play.
 The flag `-r 3` will increase the speed that the rosbag is played.
 ```
 $ cd ~/datasets
 $ rosbag play <rosbag_file_name>.bag -r 3